Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 Boise State Stats and Trends

-- Boise State has played eight games, with five wins against the spread.
+- In Boise State's eight games this year, it has five wins against the spread.

-- The Broncos have been underdogs by 5 points or more two times this season and have covered the spread every time.
+- This year, the Broncos have won against the spread in each of their two games as an underdog of 5 points or more.

-- Boise State's games this season have gone over the total in two out of eight opportunities (25%).
+- Boise State's games this year have gone over the total in two out of eight opportunities (25%).

-- When Boise State records more than 20.8 points, it is 5-1 against the spread and 4-2 overall.
+- Boise State is 5-1 against the spread and 4-2 overall in games when it records more than 20.8 points.

-- In games that Boise State amasses over 346.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- Boise State is 3-1 against the spread and 3-1 overall when the team picks up more than 346.8 yards.

-- The Broncos have 10 giveaways this season, while the Bulldogs have 18 takeaways .
+- This year the Broncos have 10 turnovers, eight fewer than the Bulldogs have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.